 A national priority validation workshop for all working group members, national and international experts, the PCU, NSC and relevant stakeholders will be held to validate the criteria, national objectives and priorities established by the NSC.
-Developing these criteria and priorities will be tailored to the specific requirements of the country needs to draft specific action plans, complete the NIP and endorse the NIP for submission.
-Following the meeting, the project coordinator will prepare a report, setting out criteria, national obectives and priorities taking into account the comments made by the NSC and participants.
+Developing these criteria and priorities will be tailored to the specific requirements that Serbia needs to draft specifica action plans, complete the NIP and endorse the NIP for submission to COP.
+Following the meeting, the NPC will prepare a report, setting out criteria, national obectives and priorities taking into account the comments made by the NSC and participants.

 EA Outcome 4.
-Government endorsement and submission of updated NIP to SC Conference of Parties
+Government endorsement and submission of updated NIP to SC Confreence of Parties